 Establish an organizational structure and rules

 Support implementation of rules in terms of physical security

 |(4) Technical measures:

 Support implementation of rules in terms of technology

 Toshiba, with its wide portfolio of businesses, considers the autonomous implementation of PDCA (Plan-Do-Check-Act) cycle by each business or division to be vital for ensuring information security of the company.
 With this in view, every divisions conduct an annual self-audits in terms of compliance with internal rules, for the purpose of formulating their own improvement plan.
 The Corporate Technology Planning Division evaluates the results of these self-audits and the related improvement activities, provides guidance and assistance where necessary.
+In FY2018, there were cases in which the scope of responsibility related to the regular application of security patches and the response to new threats were not specified in consignment agreements for the development and maintenance of information systems, and guidance was given so that the details of the agreements could be corrected and verified.
 All domestic and overseas Group companies also conduct self-audits annually, in order to improve the level of information security at each company.

 Moreover, Toshiba Group conducts yearly training for all officers, as well as permanent and temporary employees, in order to enforce strict compliance with in-house regulations.
 There are also programs such as training for those working in information security, and introductory training for new graduate employees.

 In the event an information security incident such as the leakage of confidential information occurs, Toshiba responds promptly in accordance with the information security incident reporting structure.